Overview

 Adding custom components on startup

-This can be done with a custom init script.
-In order to pass a custom init script, we need a custom initramfs.
-You can either build this into the kernel, or you can build this and run qemu with flags for a custom initramfs.
-The latter is the approach I’d recommend taking for CTFs, because you’ll often want an easy and quick way of updating init scripts, and waiting for a full recompile takes a lot of time.
+To add custom components on startup, use a custom init script.
+In order to pass a custom init script, we need put the script in the filesystem itself.
+You can either build this with the kernel or patch the filesystem after the fact.
+The latter is the approach I’d recommend taking for CTFs, because you’ll often want an easy and quick way of updating init, modules, etc., and waiting for a full recompile takes a lot of time.

 Adding your custom kernel module